|

 The only reason this guitar and lyrics site is here is to keep the Irish tradition of singing

-and playing music alive and kicking ,since I started back in March 2006 I have received hundreds of requests through
+and playing music alive and kicking ,since I started back in March 2004 [this site] I have received hundreds of

 I don't get many requests for chords anymore, that's a good thing and shows that I already have most of